 Clearly this is incredibly topical, we have the whole subject of conflicts of interest, and who pays whom and what they get for it has been of massive interest to journalists like me for a very long time.
 And it's very interesting to see developments, not only in the pharmaceutical industry but many other areas as well and within medicine and healthcare.

-The ABPI Code of Practice hasn't been a static thing it has developed and grown, and the disclosing of payments to doctors and nurses and clinical professionals was a big, an important step, and the creation of a searchable database is a powerful and important step.
+The ABPI Code of Practice has not been a static thing it has developed and grown, and the disclosing of payments to doctors and nurses and clinical professionals was a big, an important step, and the creation of a searchable database is a powerful and important step.

-I don't think anyone thinks it's the last word, but these are really tangible and important leadership moments that are changing the culture in the industry internationally,
+I do not think anyone thinks it's the last word, but these are really tangible and important leadership moments that are changing the culture in the industry internationally,

 Disclosure UK publications